nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /edit` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionEditCommand` object.
-3. The `SessionEditCommand#run` method is invoked to run the `session /edit` command.
+3. The `SessionEditCommand#run` method is then invoked to run the `session /edit` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called before the list of sessions can be retrieved.
 5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object with the specified session unique identifier from the list of sessions.
-   * If a `Session` object with the specified session unique identifier cannot be found, it prints the error message and returns control to `SplitLah`.
+   1. If a `Session` object with the specified session unique identifier cannot be found, it prints the error message and returns control to `SplitLah`.
-   * Else, the `Session` object with the specified session unique identifier is returned.
+   2. Else, the `Session` object with the specified session unique identifier is returned.
 6. The details of how a session is updated are displayed in the reference diagram below.<br>
    ![Reference Frame Update Session Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefUpdateSession.png)
 7. `SessionEditCommand#run` checks if there is an update for a new list of persons, new session or new session date.
-   * If there is an update on the list of persons, `SessionEditCommand#getNewPersonList` is called to return a new list of persons to be stored.
-     * The method checks if the newly provided list of persons contains duplicated names.
+8. If there is an update on the list of persons, `SessionEditCommand#getNewPersonList` is called to return a new list of persons to be stored.
+The method checks if the newly provided list of persons contains duplicated names.
-       * If duplicated names are detected, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
+   1. If duplicated names are detected, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
-       * Else, it calls `PersonList#isSuperSet` to check if the newly supplied list of persons contains all existing persons in the session.
+   2. Else, it calls `PersonList#isSuperSet` to check if the newly supplied list of persons contains all existing persons in the session.
-         * If `PersonList#isSuperSet` returns `false`, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
+      1. If `PersonList#isSuperSet` returns `false`, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
-         * Else, a new list of persons ready to be stored in the session is returned.
+      2. Else, a new list of persons ready to be stored in the session is returned.
-   * If there is an update on the session name, `SessionEditCommand#getNewSessionName` is called to return the new session name.
-     * The method checks if the provided session name already exists in the list of sessions.
+9. If there is an update on the session name, `SessionEditCommand#getNewSessionName` is called to return the new session name.
+The method checks if the specified session name already exists in the list of sessions.
-       * If the provided session name exists within the list of sessions, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
+   1. If the specified session name exists within the list of sessions, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
-       * Else, the provided session name is returned to be used as the updated name for the session
+   2. Else, the specified session name is returned to be used as the updated name for the session
-   * If there is an update on the session date, `Session#setDateCreated` is called to set the new session date.
+10. If there is an update on the session date, `Session#setDateCreated` is called to set the new session date.
-   * After which, the necessary setter methods are called to update the session name and the list of persons for the session that is being edited.
+11. After which, the necessary setter methods are called to update the session name and the list of persons for the session that is being edited.
-8. After the session is edited, `Manager#saveProfile` is called to save the changes to the local storage file.
+12. After the session is edited, `Manager#saveProfile` is called to save the changes to the local storage file.
-9. The `SessionEditCommand` class then prints a message indicating that a session has been successfully edited.
+13. The `SessionEditCommand` class then prints a message indicating that a session has been successfully edited.

 ### View a session
 **API reference:** [`SessionViewCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionViewCommand.java)